 Thanks to the revitalization of the harbour district, this is also where you’ll find the best restaurants and shops.
 HafenCity is quickly becoming the modern cultural hub of Hamburg and is a short stroll from Altstadt and the shopping areas that surround the lakes and waterways.

-- AMERON Hamburg Hotel Speicherstadt: Located in the heart of Speicherstadt, you can stay in a hotel overlooking the massive brick buildings of the warehouse district.
+- AMERON Hamburg Hotel Speicherstadt: Located in the heart of Speicherstadt, this excellent hotel overlooks the massive brick buildings of the warehouse district.
 The hotel restaurant serves Italian, but the surrounding area is home to some of the newest and trendiest restaurants.

 - Hotel The Westin Hamburg: With a terrace view of the river and the Elbphilharmonie, this four-star hotel has become one of the hottest destinations in Hamburg.
 The Elphi is just a few steps away from this hotel, which is located at the end of the harbour district.

-- Holiday Inn Hamburg: You can find this hotel chain in almost every country, but don’t rule it out.
+- Holiday Inn Hamburg: You can find this hotel chain in almost every country, but don’t rule it out quite yet.
 You get decent prices and convenient access to the streets of HafenCity.
 While it’s a little to the east of the main tourist areas, the hotel is comfortable, affordable, and more likely to have vacancies.